 1.- Investigate, invest, and use the right software

 There are a million variables, and every situation is unique.
-We wouldn’t dare to suggest what software will work best for your company without studying the case thoroughly.
+We wouldn’t dare to suggest what software will work best for your company without thoroughly studying the case.
 Which is what you’ll have to do at the beginning of the process.
 The correct data management software will help you protect your data and comply with GDPR and related regulations.
 Also, hire the right people to operate and handle it.
 Keep your software and operating system up to date.
 Updated versions usually neutralise known vulnerabilities, and routine maintenance goes a long way.

 2.- Be straightforward about the information you gather